dburckh/AndroidLibRaw/README.md

 # AndroidLibRaw
 Another Android LibRaw implementation.
-LibRaw is used to render camera raw images files (e.g NEF, CR2, ARW).
-Contains a sample app that show a simple implementation.
+LibRaw is used to render camera raw image files (e.g Nikon NEF, Canon CR2, Sony ARW).
+The project contains a sample app that shows a simple implementation.

 ## Cloning the Project
 Because the project has submodule links, it requires an extra parameter.